14 Tips For Protecting Your Camera Gear From Bad Weather

 rycote windscreen

-When you’re shooting in adverse conditions, your camera isn’t the only thing to worry about.
-If you’re recording dialogue you’ll also have to consider your audio equipment and especially your microphone.
+When shooting in adverse conditions, your camera isn’t the only thing to worry about.
+If you’re recording dialogue, you’ll also have to consider your audio equipment, especially your microphone.

-Having a windscreen and foam shield on your mic can provide some protection, however, these can collect moisture if the material is not water-resistant so the effectiveness is limited.
-However, certain shields are designed to be a bit more weatherproof.
+Having a windscreen and foam shield on your mic can provide some protection.
+However, if the material is not water-resistant, it can collect moisture.
+Certain shields are designed to be more weatherproof, so check out the small details before you buy one.

 5. Hardshell Cases